-Migration studies has naturally an interdisciplinary perspective.
+As Borkert stated that migration studies have naturally an interdisciplinary perspective.
 The study of international migration is regarded as a perfect interdisciplinary research field due to its efforts on creating innovative and effective policy proposals.
 There are several factors such as: push factors to realize migration as well as economic, demographic, geographic, social, political, and historical results of migration which makes impossible to evaluate migration studies with an only one disciplinary perspective.
-As a discipline, the study of migration is a heterogeneous research field; therefore, researchers adopt the new concepts from other fields and incorporate them into the unique field of migration studies.
-Most scholars emphasize that it is necessary to use the interdisciplinary approach to comprehend better the movements, patterns, accommodation, and integration realms of migration.
+As a discipline, the study of migration is a heterogeneous research field; therefore, researchers adopt the new concepts from other fields and incorporate them into the unique field of